1 gunsmith + conscientious workmanship * a substantial backlog ÷ by √ of the prior bodgery = a substantial wait

 The above equation is my lame attempt at a humorous explanation of why it sometimes seems like it takes "too long" for a client to get their gun back.
 The following is a more accurate accounting of why things sometimes take a while.

 Lots of people tell me that I should get an "apprentice".
 They have no idea of how bad an idea that would be.
 An apprentice would be of not only no value to me, but negative value, since an apprentice by definition is inexperienced.
+Maybe hire an experienced, good gunsmith, you say?
+Sorry, the few of those that exist are already in the same boat as I am and competing against me.
 I wonder how many of those that suggest I get an apprentice would be happy to hear that I'm going to have him work on their Purdey.
 Real gunsmithing takes real time and there is simply no way around that.

 The above is not written as a complaint or a rant, or as any sort of excuse.
 I simply wish to accurately illustrate why it takes me longer to fix your shotgun than it takes the Apple Genius™ at the mall to fix your phone.